 Gatherings and visitation, including recruiting events and parties, at fraternity houses are suspended until further notice.
 Additionally, all fraternity houses are required to submit a health and safety plan to the Office of Student Affairs.

-The Walker Fitness Center and the Weight Room will be open.
-The equipment in each location has been spaced to provide for appropriate physical distancing.
+The equipment in the Walker Center and the Field House Weight Room has been spaced to provide for appropriate physical distancing.
 Participants will be required to wear cloth face coverings as possible.
 Now more than ever, a thorough disinfecting of fitness equipment after use is critical.

-Vespers, Chapel & Mass services will be conducted in the Anderson Amphitheater through October as the weather allows.
-If services are held in Wallace Memorial Chapel, participants must comply with physical distancing and face covering requirements.
+Vespers, Chapel & Mass services will be conducted in the Anderson Amphitheater as the weather allows, and will move indoors to Wallace Memorial Chapel in November.
+In both locations, participants must comply with physical distancing and face covering requirements.

 The Wellness Center is an integrated health care facility that provides general health services for illnesses and accidents, short term mental health counseling services and wellness promotion for the students of Westminster.
 Clinical services are available for undergraduate students who pay the student activity fee.

-Westminster College Wellness Center will monitor guidance from American College Health Association, Pennsylvania Department of Health, local department of health and the Centers for Disease Control.
+Westminster College Wellness Center regularly monitors guidance from American College Health Association, Pennsylvania Department of Health, local department of health and the Centers for Disease Control.

-In order to minimize exposure and control traffic flow, students will be required to call ahead to schedule visits to the Wellness Center.
+In order to minimize exposure and control traffic flow, students are required to call ahead to schedule visits to the Wellness Center.

 Westminster College is offering after-hours care via telehealth.
-Students who are sick should contact the Resident Assistant on duty, who will evaluate students’ needs and contact the nurse on call.
-The nurse on call, via telehealth, will assess symptoms, provide advice for symptom management and will schedule the student for a next day appointment at the Wellness Center as needed.
-Area Coordinators will be instructed to contact an ambulance for more urgent matters.
+Students who are sick should contact the Resident Assistant on duty, who will evaluate their needs and contact the nurse on call.
+The nurse on call, via telehealth, will assess symptoms, provide advice for symptom management and will schedule the student for a next day appointment at the Wellness Center, as needed.
+Area Coordinators will be instructed to contact an ambulance to transport urgent cases to a local health care facility.

 College counselors have been temporarily relocated to McKelvey Campus Center, Rooms 353, 355 and 356.
-Students attending counseling appointments can check in at Student Affairs (McKelvey 341).
 Counseling appointments will be primarily conducted via telehealth.
+Students attending in-person counseling appointments can check in in the Student Affairs office (McKelvey 341).
 Wellness coaching will continue to be offered by the counselors.

-Students should bring the following injury and illness care items:
+We recommendation that students bring the following injury and illness care items to campus: